Toloka/docs-tolokers/en/common/pay/about.md

 ## How to choose a withdrawal method {#how-to-choose}

-Toloka lets you withdraw money using: PayPal, Payoneer{% if locale == "ru-com"%}, YooMoney, QIWI, or the Faster Payments System (FPS){% endif %}.
+Toloka lets you withdraw money using: PayPal, Payoneer, Papara{% if locale == "ru-com"%}, YooMoney, QIWI, or the Faster Payments System (FPS){% endif %}.

 You can add only one account of each type{% if locale == "ru-com" %}, except FPS{% endif %}.